 One of the most exciting things about being in the business of social media or digital marketing is that things are constantly changing and evolving.
-It is certainly not a dull career, and staying on top of new technologies and trends is not only a fun challenge, but a key to success in growing your brand or business online.
+It is certainly not a dull career, and staying on top of new technologies and trends is not only a fun challenge but a key to success in growing your brand or business online.

 An area of digital marketing that has been going through many changes lately is SEO.
 The future of search engine optimization is undoubtedly changing, meaning that brands are having to adjust the way they create and organize their content.
 The newest strategy being adopted by brands in order to help customers find their content and improve overall SEO is a strategy called the topic cluster model.

-In this article, I’m going to be taking through what exactly a topic cluster is, and how this new content strategy can help increase engagement with your brand’s content and bring in more page views to your website.
+In this article, I’m going to be taking you through what exactly a topic cluster is, and how this new content strategy can help increase engagement with your brand’s content and bring in more page views to your website.

 What is the Topic Cluster Model?